 Watch for car traffic before you merge onto the road and begin your descent.
 It’s best to let a group of cars go by and pull out behind them rather than try to beat them down the road.
 There are a lot of things to consider when descending Swan Mountain road on a bike.
 The first thing you might not think about is wind, and it’s direction.
 If you have deep-dish carbon rims and an aero road bike like I do, the wind can come up and mess with you quite a bit, forcing you to drop your speed.
 If you have cars behind you and you are unable to signal them to slow down that could cause problems.
 Most vehicles that catch up to you on the descent will give you a lot of room and pay critical attention to your speed.
 But if you run into issues and forced to slam on your breaks, that would not be good for the lot of you.

 I have had issues when descending where the wind has come up and caused me to lose balance with the end resulting in dropping a lot of speed.
 On one descent, on a different bike then I ride now, I was going for a speed PR on a straight chip sealed downhill.
 The chip seal created resonance, and I watched it in horror move up the forks from my hub to my gooseneck at well over 40 mph.
-There were no cars on the road, and I was relatively safe of outside vehicle interference but, the bike started shaking so bad I thought I was going to get thrown off.
+There were no cars on the road, and I was relatively safe from vehicle interference but, the bike started shaking so bad I thought I was going to get thrown off.
 The only thing you can do in that situation is to raise your chest position broader to the wind to slow down and hang on until you can grab a little break without making it worse.
 I was able to get slowed down and regained control of the bike at around 19 mph.

 Something like speed wobbles may not happen to you on this descent, and it is relatively safe at around 35 mph, even with my aero road bike and 64mm deep wheels.
 If you are not used to the road, it would still be okay to take the middle of your lane at that speed, but you may want to slow down a bit to around 30.
-A mile down the road, you will see a 25 mile an hour sign announcing a sharp corner.
+A mile down the road, you will see a 20 mile an hour yellow sign announcing a sharp corner.